 As in Experiment 3a, two questions are of interest: first, does the probability of belief in p – this time, as ascribed to the speaker rather than the listener’s own belief – vary as a function of the observed utterance?
 Second, does the strength of the evidence for p inferred to be available to the speaker vary as a function of the observed utterance?

 To address the first question, we conducted a mixed effects linear regression predicting degree of belief in p from a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
 The model included random by-participant and by-item intercepts.
-Fig. 5 shows mean probability of ascribed speaker belief in p by utterance: participants believed the speaker was more likely to believe p after observing the bare utterance than after observing the must utterance in English (β=.18, SE=0.03, t=6.59, p<0.0001) and the corresponding muss utterance in German (β=.19, SE=0.03, t=5.79, p< .0001).
+Fig. 5 shows mean probability of ascribed speaker belief in p by utterance: participants believed the speaker was more likely to believe p after observing the bare utterance than after observing the must utterance in English (β=.18, SE=0.03, t=6.59, p<0.0001) or the corresponding muss utterance in German (β=.19, SE=0.03, t=5.79, p< .0001).
 In contrast, they believed the speaker was less likely to believe p if they produced probably p (β=- .14, SE=0.03, t=-5.28, p<0.0001) or might p (β=-.22, SE=0.03, t=-8.36, p<0.0001).
-In German, participants believed the speaker was less likely to believe p if they produced vermutlich p (β=-.1, SE=0.03, t=-3.01, p<0.004).
-There was no difference between muss p and wohl p (β=-.02, SE=0.03, t=-.61, p< .55).
-This shows, similar to what we found in the domain of production, that speaker commitment in the case of both epistemic must and discourse particles is stronger than in the case of using otherwise synonymous adverbs such as vermutlich.
+In German, participants believed the speaker was less likely to believe p if they produced vermutlich p (β=-.1, SE=0.03, t=-3.01, p<0.004); there was no difference between muss p and wohl p (β=-.02, SE=0.03, t=-.61, p< .55).
+This shows, similar to what we found in the domain of production, that perceived speaker commitment in the case of both epistemic must and discourse particles is stronger than in the case of using otherwise synonymous adverbs such as vermutlich.

 These results mirror the effects found in Experiment 3a, with the exception that all utterances led to differences in ascribed speaker commitment.
 Interestingly, the strength of the belief that participants attributed to speakers was stronger than their own resulting belief.
 This was borne out statistically in a model that was applied to both the listener and speaker belief datasets.
 This model was identical to that just reported, but additionally allowed for a dummy-coded belief holder predictor (listener vs. speaker) to interact with utterance.
 There was a clear main effect of belief holder, such that the belief ascribed to speakers was stronger than that held by listener participants, both in English (β=.14, SE=0.03, t=4.7, p<0.0001) and in German (β=.08, SE=0.04, t=2.23, p< .03).
-Note that this suggests that must is not special in generating the effect of stronger speaker commitment than resulting listener belief.
+Note that this finding suggests that must is not special in generating the effect of stronger speaker commitment than resulting listener belief.